bedops/bedops/docs/content/reference/statistics/bedmap.rst

    Be sure to consider the makeup of your BED data before using ``--faster``.

 .. tip:: Using ``--ec`` with ``--faster`` will report if any nested elements exist in your data.

-This option also works with the --ec error checking flag, which indicates if the data contain nested elements.
-Using --ec carries its usual overhead, but as it only doubles the much-improved execution time, it may be worth using.
+Using ``--ec`` carries its usual overhead, but as it only doubles the much-improved execution time, it may be worth using.

 .. _bedmap_formatting_score_output: